Purina Resident Research Awards

 About ECVIM-CA and Purina

-The European College of Veterinary Internal Medicine – Companion Animals (ECVIM-CA) and the Purina Institute are pleased to announce the continuation of the Purina Institute Resident Research Awards.
+The European College of Veterinary Internal Medicine – Companion Animals (ECVIM-CA) and the Purina Institute are pleased to announce the continuation of the Purina Institute Resident Research Awards for 2024.

 • The maximum amount awarded per project will be €10,000.